-The 2020 destruction of 46,000-year-old rock caves in the Pilbara sent shockwaves around the world.
-It wasn’t the first event of this kind, and it won’t be the last: Australia’s Aboriginal cultural heritage is being harmed or destroyed every day.
+In 2020, the tragic destruction of rock shelters (or caves) – with evidence of human occupation dating back 46,000 years – in the Pilbara sent shockwaves around the world.
+It wasn’t the first event of this kind and won’t be the last – Australia’s Aboriginal cultural heritage is being harmed or destroyed every day.

 The WA State Government recently passed new laws that will not stop the ongoing destruction of more significant sites.

-WA Aboriginal people propose adoption of a Heritage Protection Plan that will.
+Instead, Aboriginal people of Western Australia propose adopting a Heritage Protection Plan that will.

-A Heritage Protection Plan is not about stopping development, it’s about protecting the world’s oldest living continuous culture.
+A Heritage Protection Plan is not about stopping development – it’s about protecting the world’s oldest living continuous culture.
 Government and industry would have you believe that protection and profit cannot exist in harmony.
-However, Aboriginal people know they can, and propose a Heritage Protection Plan to manage the delicate balance in practice.
+However, Aboriginal people know they can and propose a Heritage Protection Plan to manage, in practice, the delicate balance.

-In the event an agreement on the destruction or management of Aboriginal cultural heritage cannot be made, the final say over what happens to sites will remain with the WA Minister for Aboriginal Affairs under the new laws.
-That means, if the Minister decides Aboriginal cultural heritage sites can be disturbed, damaged or destroyed, they will be (similar to what occurred with the tragic destruction of 46,000-year-old rock caves in the Pilbara in 2020).
+Under the new Aboriginal Cultural Heritage Act 2021, if an agreement on the destruction or management of Aboriginal cultural heritage cannot be made, the final say on what happens to sites remains with the WA Aboriginal Affairs Minister.
+That means, if the Minister decides Aboriginal cultural heritage sites can be disturbed, damaged or destroyed, they will be [this is similar to what occurred when the rock shelters (or caves) – with evidence of human occupation dating back 46,000 years – in the Pilbara were destroyed].